 Bahrain, a Shiite majority country ruled by a Sunni monarchy, has cracked down on dissenting voices since Arab Spring protests were put down after Saudi Arabia and the United Arab Emirates intervened.

-Authorities have since accused Shiite Iran of supporting dissent and
+Authorities have since accused Shiite Iran of supporting dissent and terrorism to destabilize the kingdom.
+Tehran denies the charges.

 Earlier this month, US President Donald Trump described relations with Bahrain as "wonderful" during a visit to Saudi Arabia, where he downplayed human rights issues and sought regional alignment against Iran.